ramantehlan/LegalAI/README.md

     <img src="LegalAI.png" width="150">
 </p>

-# LegalAI
+# LegalAI - A quick case Analyzer

-Platform for lawyers and legal firms to leverage ML/NLP to identify, extract, and analyze litigation cases, and manage them on privately cloud.
+Platform for lawyers and legal firms to leverage ML/NLP to identify, extract, and analyze litigation cases, and manage them privately on cloud.

 **Other Features**
 - Multi users level.